 Many parents also question when to get their child a cell phone and which phone is best for a young user.
 Smart phones can tempt young children to explore topics beyond their years.
 Pre-teens have access to unhealthy and addictive sites with smartphones.
 There are options for a family that wants a phone for communication and some basic entertainment apps.
 A good article for starting your research is on the website Fatherly.
 You decide at what age your child is ready for the responsibility of a smart phone.

 Now that you have gathered some facts about screen time use you are ready to set goals.
 What does your family use screen time for?
+Why are they using their screens?
 As a family, discuss this topic.
 It would be great to hear what your children have to add to the discussion.

 Once you have recognized what you use screen time for in your family, you should be able to set some parameters on its’ use.
 When you include the children in the discussion, they will take more ownership in the goal setting.
 If you think your family is using screens too much, then you, as a family should come up with alternative activities for the time you spend on screens.